Thank you for making an enquiry. The next steps are as follows:

 You can now take your time with finalising the details of the ceremony such as readings, deciding on vows, selecting music etc. Don’t worry if you don’t hear from me during this time, but please feel free to get in touch at any stage if you need any help or advice.

-About 3 weeks before the wedding I will send you a checklist so I can finalise the script for the day with the correct vows and readings etc.
+About a month before the wedding I will send you a checklist so I can finalise the script for the day with the correct vows and readings etc.

 When do I pay the balance?

 The balance is payable at any stage after our first meeting, up to and including the day of the ceremony itself.
 As before, you can use PayPal with “email@example.com” or direct bank transfer to account number: 30209767 and sort code: 950679.

 The amount will be £135 for week day ceremonies or £200 for weekend/public holidays - less the £30 deposit.
 In some cases there will also be travel expenses, but these will have been agreed upon at the outset.

 Throughout the process, you are of course welcome to ask any questions or if you need any advice along the way.
 We can stay in touch by email on firstname.lastname@example.org, or you can contact me by phone on 07854286216.